 If you have health insurance, your policy may include coverage for domestic evacuation.
 This means that your insurer will help cover the cost of transportation and lodging if you need to evacuate due to an emergency.

-Domestic evacuation coverage is typically included in comprehensive health insurance policies, so check your policy documents to see if you are covered.
+Comprehensive health insurance policies typically include domestic evacuation coverage, so check your policy documents to see if you are covered.
 If you are not insured, this is another reason to consider purchasing a policy.

 What Is Medical Repatriation Insurance?